Amalia Ercoli Finzi: Personal life

 Ercoli is married to Filiberto Finzi, son of Italian mathematician Bruno Finzi.
 The couple have five children.

 Awards and honors

-In 2012 she won the Franck J. Malina Astronautics Medal from the International Astronautical Federation.
+In 2012 she won the Frank J. Malina Astronautics Medal from the International Astronautical Federation.
 She was also awarded the Leonardo Award for Lifetime Achievement from the Italian Association of Science Journalists for her contributions to the exploration of space and education.
 Ercoli is an advocate for women in science, and speaks up against stereotypes and bias.
 In 2017 she won the Premio Porto Venere Donna award which is given annually by the Provincial Council of Women to recognise the most influential women in Italy.

 In 2018, the asteroid 24890 Amaliafinzi was named after her.

 A Turin-based working copy of the latest Mars rover was named after Finzi in January 2022 by the European Space Agency.
 The model will simulate all the rover's actual moves on Mars.